 Schools will want to consider an approval process for how each curriculum, testing or assessment technology provider will be vetted, as well as verification that each technology provider contract includes the provisions required by SB29, as well as any other implications from FERPA, COPPA (Children’s Online Privacy Protection Rule), CIPA (Children’s Internet Protection Act), and ADA/Section 504.

-Additionally, school districts will need to have their notice process established so that all parents and students are provided with the required notice by August 1, 2025, and August 1st each year thereafter.
+Additionally, school districts will need to have its notice process established so that all parents and students are provided with the required notice by August 1, 2025, and August 1st each year thereafter.

 Section IV: Access or Monitoring of Student Activity on School-Issued Devices